Reviews for Zach Theatre Performances

 Published on September 24, 2014

 The first and probably unnecessary point to make is that this opulent evening is not the place to go for authenticity.
 The Zach Theatre has of course gone to great lengths to provide us with an Asian experience, and it's an enchanting one.
 It's not a historic document, however, and The King and I on the stage at the Topfer Theatre is really a fantasy about the guardedly cordial meeting of East and West.
-Freely adapted from …
+Freely …

 Read more »